kuhlshop/shopify-polaris-vue/docs/QUICK_START.md

 2. Create `index.vue`:

-   - Follow the pattern in `SButton/index.vue`
+   - Follow the pattern used in generated components
    - Add TypeScript types
    - Forward events

 3. Create test file:

-   - Follow the pattern in `SButton/tests/SButton.test.ts`
+   - Follow the pattern used in generated components
    - Test props, events, and rendering

 4. Run tests: